-The Committee is now accepting grant requests for 2015.
+The Committee is now accepting grant requests for the current year.

 1) The Project Completion Grant is intended to facilitate the completion of projects relevant to Jewish history in the Southern United States.
 Such projects might include the publication of books or exhibit catalogs or the preparation of exhibit modules.
 Grants may not be used to fund research or travel.

 Proposals should include the following:

 - The submitter's name, address, telephone numbers, and affiliation.

 - A brief abstract of the project, including information about its format, content, calendar for completion, plans for dissemination, and relevance to Southern Jewish history.

 - Resumes of key individuals involved in the project, with an emphasis on their relevant expertise and a record indicating an ability to execute the project in a manner that would meet professional standards.
 Applicants should consult knowledgeable historians and indicate their role in the project.

 - If the project is to be published, some endorsement from a publisher concerning the likelihood of publication.